SchoolOfCode/w3_rock-paper-scissors-alinasavin/README.md

 I used `console.log` to print my result and check the logic behind the `if` statement.
 It worked!
 I changed the variable and checked the winner for each of the three posibilities.

 _The logic works until now!_

+### Task 2 - 4

+Now that I have tested the logic it made more sense for me to define the `playerMove` and assign it the user input.
+I have introduce another variable called `moves` where I have entered all the options available in an `array`.
+For the `computerMove` variable I have used the `Math.random()` function on the `moves` variable.

+Now that I have both `playerMove` and `computerMove` defined I could apply the `checkWinner` function on all the possible options generating the correct return.